MikeAmputer/toilet-seat-problem/README.md

 	RandomSeedInstance = default,
 };
   ```
 Everybody just leaves the toilet seat as it is at the end of every visit.
-And that gives us around **7.75** toilet seat actions per day.
+And that gives us around **7.75** toilet seat interactions per day.

 If I change Steve's pee strategy to "always lower the seat":
 ```csharp
 visitors[1].PeeStrategy = new StandAndLowerPeeStrategy();
 ```
-that will give us around **11.2** toilet seat actions per day.
+that will give us around **11.2** toilet seat interactions per day.

-*Changing Steve's strategy to "sit and leave" will drop actions to zero, but it's a different story.*
+*Changing Steve's strategy to "sit and leave" will drop interactions to zero, but it's a different story.*
 </details>